s-brez/trading-server/README.md

 # trading-server
-Event-driven trade model execution and backtesting platform for all markets, with a focus on digital asset derivatives.
+Event-driven trade model execution and backtesting platform for all markets, with a focus on digital asset (cryptocurrency) derivatives.

+Use this software at your own risk.
+No responsibility will be taken for any losses incurred.
+Be fully aware of the risks and pitfalls of trading before investing any capital.

 ## Exchange and broker support:
 Exchange | Status